 The Sea Change

 Wherever your personal beliefs lie about the nature of psychedelics, their reemergence in the field of mental health appears imminent.
 As research ramps up and continues to produce astounding results like the lasting remittance of “treatment-resistant” PTSD symptoms, the wave of psychedelic-assisted psychotherapy will continue to grow.
-The current estimate for a reclassification of MDMA by the FDA is 2021, which would allow therapists trained in it’s use to regularly offer such treatments to clients in need.
+The current estimate for a reclassification of MDMA by the FDA is 2021, and with the recent labeling of MDMA as a “breakthrough therapy” for PTSD by the FDA that estimate is ever closer to becoming a reality; a reality in which therapists trained in the use of MDMA for PTSD to regularly offer such treatments to clients in need.

 It is also reasonable to assume that psychedelic-assisted psychotherapy will prove effective for other conditions as well.
 Raszi suggests that, “The potential use for autism, addiction, attachment disorders, couples counseling, anxiety or depressive symptoms that are not trauma based, or your garden variety neurosis is promising and should be investigated in future clinical trials.”
 Furthermore, we may see a correlation between the rise of psychedelic-assisted psychotherapy and an expanding of the bounds of psychotherapy with more and more people opening to counseling not just as a means to relieve suffering but to grow, change, and transform into happier, healthier, and more peaceful human beings.